shofmn/heartcountdown/README.md

 # Heart Countdown
 Everybody who has a long distance relationship knows the situation: Seeing each other for a couple of weeks, and then living apart for weeks, if not months.
 But if you found **the one** you know it's worth the wait.

 To look forward to the moment the two of you see each other again, feel free to use this little page that shows a countdown in realtime.
-Behind the countdown there is a heart that has adjustable colors.
+Behind the countdown there is a WebGL heart that has adjustable colors.

 ![Heart Countdown Screenshot](https://cloud.githubusercontent.com/assets/2188617/15620206/3061a9d2-2459-11e6-8317-0ea2eb852f7e.png)